-The fines generated in grey water as well as by cat crackers and cokers are generally less than 1 um in size and very low concentration.
+The fines generated in these above applications are generally less than 1 μ m in size and very low concentration.
 For these large flows, upward to 800 gpm, simple bag or cartridge filters or filter presses cannot be used.
-For these applications, BHS has developed a dual-stage process using candle filters for concentrating and then followed by a pressure plate filter for the final filtration, cake washing and drying.
+BHS has developed a dual-stage process using candle filters for concentrating and then followed by a pressure plate filter for the final filtration, cake washing and drying.
 The benefits include increased reliability, much lower consumption (25% less) of compressed air/gas for drying and cake wash water.
 A typical example and photo is below.